sinclairzx81/typemap/readme.md

 ## TreeShake

-TypeMap takes TypeBox, Valibot and Zod as dependencies.
-If bundling for browser environments, you can import  specific mapping functions that perform a specific translation.
-The following imports a specific Zod to TypeBox translation, Valibot will be omitted from the bundle.
+TypeMap takes TypeBox, Valibot and Zod on as peer dependencies.
+If bundling for browser environments, it is recommended to import a specific functions that perform a specific type translations.
+For example the following imports a Zod to TypeBox translation, this by-passes other library imports and will cause Valibot to be omitted from the bundle.

 ```typescript
 import { TypeBoxFromZod } from '@sinclair/typemap'  // Include TypeBox & Zod, Tree Shake Valibot